Abhishek-2604/map-search-ranking-system/README.md

   during training.

-This version is intentionally minimal: no filter sliders, no ranking-mode toggle — the model handles the tradeoffs, and the only inputs are a real search box and a time-of-day picker.
+This version is intentionally minimal: no filter sliders, no ranking-mode toggle - the model handles the tradeoffs, and the only inputs are a real search box and a time-of-day picker.

-## Ideas to extend

-- Add more real signal: parking/accessibility/ambience fields already exist in the raw UCI data but aren't used yet.
-- Try `objective="rank_xendcg"` or a neural ranker and compare NDCG.
-- If you ever get real click logs for a catalog like this, swap `generate_sessions.py`'s simulated labels for real position-bias-corrected click data.
-- Add a second real city from the same dataset (Cuernavaca has 16 restaurants) and let people switch between them.